rohitjha/DiMPL/README.md

 Current Version: 0.2.0

-This language has been implemented in Haskell, which lends itself easily to mathematical programming.
+This language (MPL) is implemented in Haskell, which lends itself easily to mathematical programming.
 The language has a syntax closer to the mathematical notation.
-This is achieved by applying the custom preprocessor, "preprocess.sh", while compiling with GHC (version >= 7.0).
+This is achieved by applying the custom preprocessor, "preprocess.sh", while compiling with GHC (Glasgow Haskell Compiler).
 Additionally, the Domain-Specific Language (DSL) has a library which is installed by running the "Setup.hs" file.
+The installation instructions can be found in the next section.

 This library covers the areas of:

 1. Mathematical Logic
 2. Set Theory